The number of registered snowmobiles

-Cite these dataThe Governor of Svalbard (2022).
+(Cite these data: sysselmesteren.no [UNKNOWN NAME] (2022).
 Number of snowmobiles.
 Environmental monitoring of Svalbard and Jan Mayen (MOSJ).
-URL: http://www.mosj.no/en/influence/traffic/snowmobiles.html
+URL: http://www.mosj.no/en/influence/traffic/snowmobiles.html)

 Since 2010, only snowmobiles with the Svalbard registration number, ZN, and registered in Autosys (the Norwegian Public Roads Administration’s e-tool for licenses and vehicles) with code 17 (Svalbard vehicles), are included in the monitoring.

 Numbers in previous years also include snowmobiles with a ZN-registration that are taken to the mainland and used there.
 Snowmobiles in Svalbard that belong to persons whose home address and postal code is on the mainland are excluded from the data set.

 The change in the method in 2010 limits the possibilities for comparing years and looking for trends.

 The transportation authorities are expected to have reliable registration methods.

 Since 1973, there has been a steady increase in the number of registered snowmobiles.
 The number more than doubled in 2003–2009, increasing in the period from 2005 to 2009, when about 300 new snowmobiles were registered each year.
 A marked peak was reached in 2009.

 The introduction of new rules for registration brought a drop in the number of snowmobiles in 2010, but the number is now rising again slowly.
 The reduction of about 500 snowmobiles from 2009 to 2010 was because ZN-registered snowmobiles which were transported to the mainland were excluded.